 The first steps in the redistricting process began well before the United States Census Bureau released its population and demographic data.
 Trial Tr.
 273:11 (Jones).
-On August 23, 2010, Delegate Mark Cole announced that the redistricting subcommittee of the House of Delegates Committee on Privileges and Elections had scheduled a series of six public hearings throughout the Commonwealth to solicit input into the House redistricting process.
+On August 23, Delegate Mark Cole announced that the redistricting 2010, subcommittee of the House of Delegates Committee on Privileges and Elections had scheduled a series of six public hearings throughout the Commonwealth to solicit input into the House redistricting process.
 (Docket No. 85.)
 These public hearings were held between September 8, 2010 and December 17, 2010.
 Id.; Trial Tr.
 273:14-19 (Jones).
 Following these hearings, Governor McDonnell signed Executive Order 31 on January 10, 2011, creating the "Independent Bipartisan Advisory Redistricting Commission" ("Governor's Commission") to develop plan proposals, review public input, and analyze recommendations from other stakeholders in the voting public.
 (Docket No. 85.)

-Redistricting began in earnest in February 2011 when the 2010 census data was released via Public Law 94-171.
-Trial Tr.
+Redistricting began in earnest in February 2011 when the 2010 census data was released via Public Law 94-171.6 Trial Tr.
 276:4-21 (Jones).
 On March 25, 2011, the House Committee on Privileges and Elections adopted a resolution setting out the criteria that the committee would follow in reviewing redistricting plans.
 Pls.'
 Ex.
 48 at 6.
 The House Committee established six criteria, which were as follows:

-&lt;sup>6 The initial data released on February 3, 2011 contained an error.
+6 The initial data released on February 3, 2011 contained an error.
 A corrected data set was provided a few weeks later.
 Trial Tr.
 276:4-21 (Jones).

-- I. Population Equality: The population of legislative districts shall be determined solely according to the enumeration established by the 2010 federal census.
+- Ι. Population Equality: The population of legislative districts shall be determined the solelv according to enumeration established by the 2010 federal census.
 The population of each district shall be as nearly equal to the population of every other district as practicable.
-Population deviations in House of Delegates districts should be within plus-orminus one percent. - II.
-Voting Rights Act: Districts shall be drawn in accordance with the laws of the United States and the Commonwealth of Virginia including compliance with protections against the unwarranted retrogression or dilution of racial or ethnic minority voting strength.
-Nothing in these guidelines shall be construed to require or permit any districting policy or action that is contrary to the United States Constitution or the Voting Rights Act of 1965. - III.
-Contiguity and Compactness: Districts shall be comprised of contiguous territory including adjoining insular territory.
-Contiguity by water is sufficient.
-Districts shall be contiguous and compact in accordance with the Constitution of Virginia as interpreted by the Virginia Supreme Court in the cases of Jamerson v.
+Population deviations in House of Delegates districts should be within plus-or-minus one percent. - Voting Rights Act: Districts shall be drawn II. in accordance with the laws of the United and the Commonwealth of Virginia States protections compliance including with against the unwarranted retrogression or dilution of racial or ethnic minority voting Nothing in these guidelines shall strength. construed to require or permit anv be action is districting policy or that contrary to the United States Constitution or the Voting Rights Act of 1965. - III.
+Contiguity and Compactness: Districts shall comprised of contiguous territory be insular territorv. including adjoining is sufficient. by water Contiguity Districts shall be contiguous and compact in accordance with the Constitution of Virginia as interpreted by the Virginia Supreme Court in the cases of Jamerson v.
 Womack, 244 Va.
 506 (1992) and Wilkins v.
 West, 264 Va.
 447 (2002). - IV.
-Single-Member Districts: All districts shall be single-member districts.
+Single-Member Districts: All districts shall be single-member districts. - V. Communities of Interest: Districts shall be based on legislative consideration of the varied factors that can create or contribute to communities of interest.
+These factors may include, among others, economic factors, social factors, cultural factors, geographic factors, governmental jurisdictions and service delivery areas, political beliefs, trends, and incumbency votina considerations. . . .
+Local government jurisdiction and precinct lines may reflect communities of interest to be balanced, but they are entitled to no greater weight as a policy matter of state than other identifiable communities of interest.

-- V. Communities of Interest: Districts shall be based on legislative consideration of the varied factors that can create or contribute to communities of interest.
-These factors may include, among others, economic factors, social factors, cultural factors, geographic factors, governmental jurisdictions and service delivery areas, political beliefs, voting trends, and incumbency considerations...
-Local government jurisdiction and precinct lines may reflect communities of interest to be balanced, but they are entitled to no greater weight as a matter of state policy than other identifiable communities of interest. - VI.
-Priority: All of the foregoing criteria shall be considered in the districting process, but population equality among districts and compliance with federal and state constitutional requirements and the Voting Rights Act of 1965 shall be given priority in the event of conflict among the criteria.
-Where the application of any of the foregoing criteria may cause a violation of applicable federal or state law, there may be such deviation from the criteria as is necessary, but no more than is necessary, to avoid such violation.
+VI.
+All of the foregoing criteria Priority: shall be considered in the districting population equality among process, but districts and compliance with federal and state constitutional requirements and the Voting Rights Act of 1965 shall be given priority in the event of conflict among the Where the application of any of criteria. the foregoing criteria may cause a violation of applicable federal or state law, there may be such deviation from the criteria as is necessary, but no more than is necessary, to avoid such violation.